How to pack for an African safari

 Heading out on a safari soon?
 Congratulations, you’re about to have an incredible time!
 When we booked our trip, I was clueless about what to pack for an African safari and may or may not have spent quite a bit of time googling about what to bring.
 Packing for a safari can seem a bit daunting at first, but there’s no need to be stressed.
 As usual, my past google search has become my latest blog post, so I hope I can save you some time figuring out what should go on your African safari packing list!

 In this blog post you’ll find information about safari clothing, safari outfits, what to wear on safari, and what to take on safari.
+We went on a seven day organized safari with Viva Safaris in Kruger, but you can also choose a self-drive Kruger safari.

 Hungry for more South Africa travel tips?
 Check out these other posts: